-Today I’m going to focus on what the ideal amount of capital is to start trading in penny stocks.
+Today I want to focus on the ideal capital needed to start trading penny stocks.

 If you’re starting out, it’s beneficial to do research and get a general idea of what penny stocks are because being prepared will save you time and money.

 FOR YOUR PREPARATION